 A MESSAGE FROM SEN. WARNER ON CORONAVIRUS

-Below you will find a complete list of my actions to date on the coronavirus, along with resources for workers and small businesses, the latest statistics on COVID-19 cases in Virginia, and guidance from public health officials.
+Below you will find a complete list of my actions to date on the coronavirus, along with resources for Virginians, the latest statistics on COVID-19 cases in Virginia, and guidance from public health officials.

 - Practice social distancing: stay home, telework whenever possible, and avoid groups of people and close contact with others;

 - Wash your hands regularly with soap and water for at least 20 seconds (click here for instructions);

 - Cover your coughs and sneezes;